Recognition of interstate or NZ gas licences

 What happens next

-Your application will be decided within 10 business days of submitting your fully completed application.
+We aim to assess your application within 10 business days of submitting your fully completed application.

 During this period, you are 'deemed' to be registered in Queensland and can work under your current interstate or New Zealand licence (subject to any limits or conditions).